yetison/AutoSat/README.md

-AutoSat (Satelite Dish Positioner) - code updated in 2026 with addional features like calibrate sensors and QMC5883P code adaption
+#AutoSat (Satelite Dish Positioner)
+code updated in 2026 with addional features like calibrate sensors and QMC5883P code adaption

 many thanks to AK-Homberger for his previous code and electronic circuit which you could find here:
 <br>